Ponce Giraldo de Cabrera: Military campaigns

 Between 1146 and the emperor's death in 1157, Ponce participated in almost every military expedition waged by Alfonso.
 In April–May 1146 he was with the army that conquered Córdoba and raided its Great Mosque.
 He witnessed an imperial charter of 19 April, which was drawn up "after returning to the earthworks, where the above named emperor made the prince of the Moors, Abengania, his vassal, and a certain part of Córdoba was plundered with its great mosque."
-Early in the summer that year, Ponce, along with Manrique Pérez, Ermengol of Urgell and Martín Fernández, led the force that defeated and killed Sayf al-Dawla, an emir and vassal of the emperor who had revolted.
+Early in the summer that year, Ponce, along with Manrique Pérez, Ermengol of Urgell and Martín Fernández, led the force that defeated and killed Sayf al-Dawla, a vassal of the emperor who had revolted, in the battle of Albacete.
 The Chronica Adefonsi imperatoris, which narrates this campaign, names Ponce before the other Christian leaders.

 In January 1147 Ponce was present at the conquest of Calatrava, where he is attested on the ninth of the month.
 He was present with the imperial army at Baeza both on the journey to (18 August) and from (25 November) the successful Siege of Almería on the Mediterranean coast, and so his participation is certain.
 After the city was occupied, and a portion given to the Republic of Genoa, as per an earlier agreement, Ponce was enfeoffed with the imperial portion.
 He continued to govern Castilian Almería at least until February 1154.
 A contemporary Latin poem, the Prefatio de Almaria, probably by the same author as the Chronica Adefonsi, describes the preparations for the campaign against Almería with a roll-call of the major nobles participating.
 The section concerning Ponce is lengthy, with many allusions to classical mythology and the Bible: